ArduPilot/ardupilot_wiki/plane/source/docs/guide-elevon-plane.rst

 Set up your :ref:`RC inputs <rc-throw-trim>` through the calibration process, and verify them for reversal.
 Reversals are critical to the process.
-Commanding pitch up and roll right must result in higher PWM values for RCn_in channnels.
+Commanding pitch up and roll right must result in higher PWM values for RCn_in channels.
 If the value does not respond correctly reverse the channel before continuing.

 You can connect your 3 servo cables to any output of your autopilot,